INFORMATION FOR CLIENTS

 - I am a member of the American Psychological Association.

-- I am a fellow of the Pennsylvania Psychological Association.
+- I am a member of the Pennsylvania Psychological Association.

 About Our Appointments